guillearria/email-lead-agent/docs/ARCHITECTURE.md

-# Winncom Lead Agent - System Architecture
+# System Architecture

+## Executive Summary

+The Winncom Lead Agent is designed as a modular, scalable system that processes emails from Gmail, classifies them, extracts relevant information, and facilitates human review.
+The architecture follows modern best practices with clear separation of concerns, API-driven interactions, and a focus on maintainability and extensibility.

 ## Overview

-The Winncom Lead Agent is designed as a modular, scalable system that processes emails from Gmail, classifies them, extracts relevant information, and facilitates human review.
-This document outlines the system architecture, including components, interactions, and data flow.

-This architecture document complements the [project overview](README.md) and [API contracts](API_CONTRACTS.md) by providing detailed technical specifications for implementation.

-## System Components

-The system consists of the following major components:
+The system consists of six major components:

-1. **Email Processing Service**
+1. **Email Processing Service**: Connects to Gmail and manages the email processing pipeline
-2. **Classification Engine**
+2. **Classification Engine**: Analyzes email content to determine if it's a lead or information request
-3. **Information Extraction Service**
+3. **Information Extraction Service**: Extracts structured data from emails
-4. **Data Storage Layer**
+4. **Data Storage Layer**: Stores all system data securely and efficiently
-5. **Web Frontend**
+5. **Web Frontend**: Provides the user interface for human reviewers
-6. **Authentication & Authorization Service**
+6. **Authentication & Authorization Service**: Manages user authentication and access control

 ## Architecture Diagram (Text Representation)